dotnet/msbuild/Documentation/issue-filing-guide.md

 lost in the noise and/or are not reacted on with the needed speed.

-In order to help with the above situation, we need to have a certain way to file issues in order for the core team of maintainers can react as fast as (humanly) possible.
+In order to help with the above situation, we need to have a certain way to file issues so that the core team of maintainers can react as fast as possible and can triage effectively.

 The below steps are something that we believe is not a huge increase in process, but would help us react much faster to any issues that are filed.

 1. Check if the [known issues](known-issues.md) cover the issue you are running into.
-We are collecting issues that are known and that have workarounds, so it could be that you can get unblocked pretty easy.
+We are collecting issues that are known and that have workarounds, so it could be that you can get unblocked pretty easily.

 2. Add a label to determine which type of issue it is.
 If it is a defect, use the "bug" label, if it is a suggestion for a feature, use the "enhancement"